-The Monitoring Team's assessment of PPB's compliance with the Settlement Agreement's Employee Information System (EIS) provisions was informed in large part by meetings with PPB's EIS staff, reviews of relevant directives and SOPs-particularly Directive 345.00-and analyses of data outputs and audit reports covering the Reporting Period.
+The Monitoring Team's assessment of PPB's compliance with the Settlement Agreement's Employee Information System (EIS) provisions was informed in large part by meetings with PPB's EIS staff, reviews of relevant directives and standard operating procedures (SOPs)-particularly Directive 0345.00 and SOP #44-and analyses of data outputs and audit reports covering the Reporting Period.
 The Monitoring Team also reviewed the ways in which force audit data was used to identify trends and assess supervisory performance, and we evaluated whether threshold-based alerts were functioning as intended to prompt timely and meaningful interventions.

 PPB has developed structural components within its EIS to support early identification of potentially problematic patterns at the individual and supervisory levels.
 Supervisors are required to review officer performance upon transfer and annually, and the system appropriately includes mechanisms for analyzing unit-level activity and triggering case management reviews when force usage meets established thresholds.
-The Monitoring Team's review of PPB's EIS confirmed that PPB has developed and implemented policies and procedures designed to support the early identification of potentially problematic trends among officers, supervisors, and teams.

-In accordance with the Settlement Agreement, PPB has implemented mechanisms requiring supervisors and commanders to conduct regular performance reviews of officers, including upon transfer, and to document those reviews in the Performance Data Tracker (PDT).
+The Monitoring Team's review of PPB's EIS confirmed that PPB has developed policies and procedures designed to support the early identification of potentially problematic trends among officers, supervisors, and teams.
+In accordance with the Settlement Agreement, PPB has also implemented mechanisms requiring supervisors and commanders to conduct regular performance reviews of officers, including upon transfer, and to document those reviews in the Performance Data Tracker (PDT).

-While these requirements are largely implemented, and reviews of conduct do occur, questions remain about the practical use of the system to drive intervention, the transparency of decision-making, and whether alerts-particularly those related to force-are addressed in a consistent and meaningful way.
-For example, a significant portion of force-related alerts are closed administratively, and it remains unclear whether data analyses and audit recommendations are being used to inform supervisory practices or to trigger follow-up discussion with personnel.
+While the requirements in this section of the Settlement Agreement are largely implemented, and reviews of conduct do occur, questions remain about the practical use of the system to drive intervention, the transparency of decision-making, and whether alerts-particularly those related to force-are addressed in a consistent and meaningful way.
+For example, a significant portion of force-related alerts are closed administratively, and it remains unclear whether data analyses and audit recommendations are being used to inform supervisory practices or trigger follow-up discussion with personnel.
 Similarly, although audit data is disaggregated by member, supervisor, and unit, the extent to which that information results in actual behavioral or supervisory changes is not always documented.